 Turkey – Much More Then Expected (Pt.3)

-A shifting wind altered my route from Ankara to Izmir, on the Turkish Coast… Instead, Ahmet Ozer Basoglan, the charming owner of the Umut Thermal Spa & Hotel in Denizli, invited me inland for a few days of – “Soaking With The Natives”.
+altered my route from Ankara to Izmir.
+Instead, Ahmet Ozer Basoglan, the charming owner of the Umut Thermal Spa & Hotel in Denizli, invited me inland for a few days of – “Soaking With The Natives”.

-Here’s a decent YouTube slide-show of the place.
-Enjoy, but don’t forget to come back… http://youtu.be/8ITouE7ZfVk
+Here’s a YouTube slide-show of the place.
+Enjoy, but don’t forget to come back

 Mornings began with the urgent chirping of mobs of starlings going about their daily business.
 Once, I opened the window and the birds attempted to crash through the screen.
 Hoping to avoid future mishaps and confusion, I kept the windows shut and the drapes drawn – until late afternoon/sunset.

-Consequently, my own nest for the next few days was a nicely cooled, air conditioned suite, cut-off from fresh air – and outside noise.
+Consequently, my own nest for the next few days was a nicely cooled, air-conditioned suite, cut-off from fresh air – and outside noise.
 No complaints.
-The slit in the drapes created a “bird’s eye” view of the tiny starlings working their nest.
+The slit in the drapes created a “bird’s eye” view of the tiny starlings working on their nests.
 Inspiring?
 Maybe the coffee helped…

 Healing hands and minds dedicated to your health.
-In addition to a healthy environment, The Umut not only grows organic foods to nurish the inside of your body, they also produce a skincare line made of natural homegrown ingredients.
+In addition to a healthy environment, The Umut not only grows organic foods to nourish the inside of your body, they also produce a skincare line made of natural homegrown ingredients for the outside.

-A gorgeous assortment of morning honeys and elixors, along with more traditional items on a gourmet Turkish breakfast buffet was definitely one of the many highlights of my visit.
+A gorgeous assortment of morning honey and elixirs, like Bee Propolis, is available along with more traditional items.
+The Turkish breakfast buffets were definitely one of the many highlights of my visit.

 Depending on where you are in Turkey, the weather varies.
 Like California, you can ski in the morning and surf in the afternoon – if you want to.
 But generally, in the summer, the locals head to the seashore for a couple of weeks by the sea.